This easy whipped cinnamon honey butter recipe adds gorgeous flavor to biscuits, rolls, toast, sweet potatoes, and so much more!

-Adding a few special touches at holidays makes me feel like I’m channeling my grandma, and one of my favorite EASY special touches is cinnamon honey butter.
+Adding a few special touches at holidays or a special occasion makes me feel like I’m channeling my grandma, and one of my favorite EASY special touches is whipped cinnamon honey butter.
 It’s easy enough for weekdays, but can also be dressed up for a Thanksgiving or holiday table.

 Our gorgeous whipped cinnamon butter adds gorgeous flavor to all sorts of breads and baked goods, and it only takes a few ingredients to make.